kOOnzTe/Password-Generator/README.md

-# Simple and Secure Password Generator by Alper Celik
+# Simple & Secure Password Generator by Alper Celik
 #### Due to security issues, the random() method is not used.
 Instead of the random() method, it is preferred to use the secrets module.
 Also, GUI (Tkinter) has been added.